Hook in Cricket

 To begin with, we will give a brief definition of the term hook so that the reader understands what we are talking about.

-The hook is a type of strike in cricket, performed when the ball arrives at the batsman at chest level and above.
-Most often – between the shoulder and the head.
+The hook in cricket is a type of strike, performed when the ball arrives at the batsman at chest level and above.
+Most often between the shoulder and the head.

-Usually, the hook is played against the shorter ball.
-The batsman is “hooking” the ball around behind the square leg with a bat.
+Generally speaking, the hook is played against the ball that is shorter.
+By using a bat, the batter is “hooking” the ball around behind the square leg where it is located.
 The projectile eventually flies off to the side.
-It is played most often so that the ball moves on the ground, not in the air, and rolls to the edge of the playing field.
+It is played in such a way that the ball rolls to the edge of the playing area and travels on the ground rather than in the air.
+This is the most common game structure.

-Verbally, everything seems simple, but in fact, the hook is one of the most difficult and dangerous strokes in cricket.
-Any incorrect movement of the batsman can lead to consequences that will affect not only the game, but also the health of the batsman himself.
+It may seem that everything is straightforward, but in reality, the hook in cricket is one of the most challenging and sometimes hazardous strokes in the game.
+Any movement that is not perfect on the part of the batsman may result in repercussions that will not only have an impact on the game but also on the health of the batter and his or her own body.

 So, an incorrectly executed hook can lead to the following consequences: